-Executive Order 12898 directs federal agencies to address environmental and human health conditions in minority and low-income communities.
+Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations," is supported by Executive Order 14008, "Tackling the Climate Crisis at Home and Abroad," Executive Order 14096, "Revitalizing Our Nation's Commitment to Environmental Justice for All" and supplemental and accompanying guidance collectively direct federal agencies to identify and address disproportionately high and adverse environmental and human health conditions in minority and low-income communities.
 During the environmental justice (EJ) evaluation, potential high and adverse impacts from the proposed Project's programs, policies and activities must be identified and addressed in order to prevent minority and low-income populations within the affected area from being disproportionately affected.
+6K will adhere to Executive Orders 12898, 14008, 14096 and their accompanying and supplemental guidance.
+Plans to comply are detailed below.